Örnarna: 1990–1999

 The title still eluded the club in 1990 after another second place finish.
 Peter Karlsson's younger brother Mikael Karlsson and Niklas Klingberg began to improve their averages and after signing American Rick Miller and Christer Rohlén, they finally won the Elitserien for the first time during the 1992 Swedish speedway season.
 They then proceeded to win three more Swedish Speedway Team Championships in 1993, 1994 and 1996.

-2000–present

-The millennium started badly and without the Karlsson brothers the club were relegated.
-The team then spent the majority of the next two decades in the Allsvenskan, with the exception of 2018 to 2021, when they dropped out of league.
-The club have since returned to the Allsvenskan, and finished 4th during the 2022 Swedish Speedway season.
+2000–2019